MFA Bulk Plant Bosworth

 Incident Summary

-On March 18, 2025, a worker at MFA Bulk Plant Bosworth in BOSWORTH, Missouri suffered multiple severe wounds and internal injuries to the multiple trunk locations.
+On March 18, 2025, a worker at MFA Bulk Plant Bosworth in BOSWORTH, Missouri suffered closed trauma involving internal organs, major blood vessels to the multiple internal chest locations.
 The incident was classified as other fall to lower level unspecified, with trucks with mounted machines, equipment unspecified identified as the source of injury.
 The worker was hospitalized.

 Context